exp date isn't null, but text field is

 NHS Greater Glasgow and Clyde Library Network: The NHSGGC Library Network provides library and information services to all staff working within NHSGGC and its partner organisations.

-Copyright information for the sources of content within this app/website is shown below.
+Copyright information for the two sources of content within this app/website is shown below.

-Copyright of this evidence review is retained by SIGN.
+Copyright of this guideline is retained by SIGN.
 Users may download or print copies for their own use and may photocopy guidelines for the purpose of implementation.

 The review is licensed under the Creative Commons Attribution-Noncommercial-NoDerivatives 4.0 International Licence.
 This allows for the copy and redistribution of SIGN guidelines as long as SIGN is fully acknowledged and given credit.
 The material must not be remixed, transformed or built upon in any way.
-To view a copy of this licence, visit https://creativecommons.org/licenses/by-nc-nd/4.0/
+View a copy of this licence here.

 Please cite the review as: Scottish Intercollegiate Guidelines Network (SIGN).
-Guideline title.
-Edinburgh: SIGN; Year. [cited dd mmm yyyy].
-Available from URL: http://www.sign.ac.uk
+Managing the long-term effects of COVID-19.
+Edinburgh: SIGN; 2020. [cited dd mmm yyyy].
+Available from URL: https://www.sign.ac.uk/our-guidelines/managing-the-long-term-effects-of-covid-19/

-Users wishing to use reproduce or republish SIGN material for commercial purposes must seek prior approval for reproduction in any medium by completing the form at https://www.sign.ac.uk/media/1558/sign_copyright_request.pdf.
+Users wishing to use reproduce or republish SIGN material for commercial purposes must seek prior approval for reproduction in any medium by completing the form here.
 Applicants for such permission should be aware that:

 Technical maintenance and updating of the app is carried out by Tactuum Ltd and funded through the national decision support programme led by the Digital Health and Care Institute.